Orindatus Simon Bolivar Wall: Activism, war and the law

 Wall became active with Langston and other abolitionists in Oberlin, working to resist the Fugitive Slave Act of 1850.
 He was arrested and prosecuted for his part in the Oberlin-Wellington Rescue.
-Wall recruited for the Union Army and was commissioned as a captain, the first black man to achieve that rank in the Regular US Army.
+Wall recruited for the Union Army and was commissioned as a captain, the first black man to achieve that rank in the regular US Army.

-After the Civil War, the Walls moved to Washington, D.C.
-O.S.B. and Amanda both played active political roles during Reconstruction.
-He graduated from Howard Law School and practiced law, being appointed by President Ulysses S. Grant as the first black justice of peace in the city.
+After the Civil War, the Walls moved to Washington, D.C., and both played active political roles during Reconstruction era.
+Wall graduated from Howard Law School and practiced law, being appointed by President Ulysses S. Grant as the first black justice of peace in the city.
 He also served as a police magistrate.
-He and his wife Amanda Ann Thomas were among the elite African Americans in the capital.
-Wall was twice elected from a white-majority district as representative to Washington's legislative assembly.
+He and his wife were among the elite African Americans in the capital.
+Wall was twice elected from a white-majority district as representative to Washington, D.C.'s legislative assembly.

 After a decade, Wall became involved in a damaging scandal and charges of corruption; his reappointment as justice of the peace was rejected by the Senate.
 He had to struggle for a living and died in 1891.
 The Walls had five children who survived to adulthood; all were educated at Oberlin College.
-As the capital became a more hostile place to African Americans following Reconstruction, they saw their father's life turned upside down.
+As the capital became a more hostile place to African Americans following Reconstruction era, they saw their father's life turned upside down.
 All suffered as opportunities began to close and discrimination in public facilities became prevalent.